 - Reduces territorial behaviour such as spraying indoors.

-- Less likely to suffer from anti-social behaviors.
-They become more affectionate and become better companions.
+- May be less likely to suffer from anti-social behaviours.
+They may become more affectionate.

-- Eliminates “heat” cycles in female cats and their efforts to get outside in search for a mate.
+- Eliminates “heat” cycles in female cats and their efforts to get outside in search of a mate.

-- Eliminates male dogs’ urge to “mount” people’s legs.
+- May help to reduce male dogs’ urge to “mount” people’s legs.

 - Reduces the cost to the community of having to care for unwanted puppies and kittens in pounds and shelters.